-In January 2010, fixed broadband penetration reached approximately 22.2% compared to around 20.2% in January 2009, while the EU average stood at 24.8%.
-Although fixed broadband increased, penetration has the gap between Ireland's penetration rate and the EU average is around the same as last year.
+2010, fixed broadband January penetration reached approximately 22.2% compared to around 20.2% in January 2009, while the EU average stood at 24.8%.
+Although fixed broadband penetration has increased, between Ireland's penetration rate and the EU average is around the same as last year.
 Ireland has performed better on mobile broadband where penetration now stands at 10.5% of the population compared to the EU average of 5.2%.
 The incumbent's broadband market share is approximately 51% which represents only a slight reduction on 51.6% in January 2009 and compares to an EU average for incumbent market share of 45%.

 Broadband speeds are relatively slow in Ireland compared to other Member States.
-For example, 31% of broadband lines are between 144 Kbps and 2Mbps compared to the EU average for this category of 16.2%.
-Only 8.9% of broadband lines are above 10Mbps compared to the EU average of 23.2%.
+For example, 31% of broadband lines are between 144 Kbps and 2Mbps compared to the EU average for this category of 15.4%.
+Only 8.9% of broadband lines are above 10Mbps compared to the EU average of 23.4%.